 Cetaphil Rich Night Cream

 The Cetaphil Rich Night Cream is designed for dry and sensitive skin.
-It is an extremely rich and nourishing formula packed full of ingredients which retain moisture in the skin.
+It is an extremely rich and nourishing formula which contains natural ingredients such as sweet almond oil which retain moisture in the skin.
+Sweet almond oil contains fatty acids which protect and maintain the skin barrier and make the skin look plumper and younger.
+The product also contains cetearyl alcohol which is an emollient and effective at soothing and healing dry skin.

 Moisturizer Comparison Tables